Move Forward Guide

 The following articles and resources provide some of the best scientific evidence related to the treatment of muscular dystrophy.
 The article titles are linked either to a professional organization or to a PubMed* abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.

-Muscular Dystrophy Association (MDA) is the world’s leading nonprofit health agency dedicated to finding treatments and cures for muscular dystrophy.
+Muscular Dystrophy Association.
+World’s leading nonprofit health agency dedicated to finding treatments and cures for muscular dystrophy.
 Many free resources continually updated.
 Accessed February 18, 2014.

+Muscular Dystrophy Association.
 Duchenne muscular dystrophy.
-Muscular Dystrophy Association (MDA).
 Accessed February 18, 2014.

+Muscular Dystrophy Association.
 Congenital muscular dystrophy.
-Muscular Dystrophy Association (MDA). .
 Accessed September 9, 2013.

 *PubMed is a free online resource developed by the National Center for Biotechnology Information (NCBI).
 PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine’s MEDLINE database.

-Authored by Venita Lovelace-Chandler, PT, PhD, PCS.
-Reviewed by the MoveForwardPT.com editorial board.
+Reviewed by Kristin Kroschell, PT, DPT, board-certified pediatric clinical specialist.
+Authored by Venita Lovelace-Chandler, PT, PhD, board-certified pediatric clinical specialist.
+Reviewed by the editorial board.